GrammaticalFramework/gf-eclipse-plugin/README.md

 The choice was made to develop this desktop IDE as a plugin for the Eclipse Platform as it emerged as the most popular choice among the GF developer community.
 Support for the platform is vast and many tools for adapting Eclipse to domain-specific languages already exist.
 Unlike the zero-click Web IDE approach, using the GF Eclipse plugin requires some manual installation and configuration on the development machine.

-The GFEP is being developed with support from the [MOLTO Project](http://www.molto-project.eu/).
+The GFEP was developed with support from the [MOLTO Project](http://www.molto-project.eu/).

 ### License

 The GF Eclipse Plugin is open-source under the [GNU General Public License (GPL)](http://www.gnu.org/licenses/gpl-3.0.txt).
 The licenses that cover the rest of GF are listed [here](http://www.grammaticalframework.org/LICENSE).
 Note that Xtext and Eclipse are released under the [Eclipse Public License (EPL)](http://www.eclipse.org/legal/epl-v10.html).

 ### Links